Gender pay gap in sports: Media coverage

 Media coverage takes forms such as News reports, television (TV) programs, and social media articles.
 Media coverage does not only enhance the popularity of athletes but also reveals the commercial nature of sports.
 Male's sports have higher production values and are going to seem more exciting.
-Novak Djokovic, the former world No.1 in men's single tennis said that male players deserve to be paid more than female players because "statistics are showing that we have much more spectators on the men's tennis matches", which means male athletes have gained more interests and attention.
-The economic logic is, the viewership determines the commercial value of a sport, as the media producers hope to attract more audiences to make profits.
+Novak Djokovic, the world's number one in men's single tennis said that male players deserve to be paid more than female players because "statistics are showing that we have much more spectators on the men's tennis matches", which means male athletes have gained more interests and attention.
+The economic logic is, that the viewership determines the commercial value of a sport, as the media producers hope to attract more audiences to make profits.
 This factor may affect the media coverage of female athletes.
 Despite greatly increased participation of women in sports, over the years media coverage of female athletes has remained unchanged.
 It has been argued that visibility of women's sports in media is necessary for its advancement and is a determining factor in closing the gender pay gap.
 Broadcasting deals and television exposure play an important role in the ability for athletes to gain sponsors and endorsements.
-With increased TV marketing comes larger and more profitable sponsors, this gain of profit in an industry will eventually lead to an increase in wages of sportswomen.
-While coverage of female athletes is lacking in traditional and online media outlets, personal social media accounts offer sportswomen new means to gain exposure, promote themselves, develop a fan base and reconstruct traditional gender stereotypes in sport.
-Whereas a study examined 1,587 images on the Instagram accounts of four major American sports networks and found women in gender "appropriate" sports were more likely to be featured along with those appearing nonathletic and next to a male.
+With increased TV marketing comes larger and more profitable sponsors; this gain of profit in an industry will eventually lead to an increase in wages of sportswomen.
+While coverage of female athletes are lacking in traditional and online media outlets, personal social media accounts offer sportswomen new means to gain exposure, promote themselves, develop a fan base and reconstruct traditional gender stereotypes in sport.
+A study examined 1,587 images on the Instagram accounts of four major American sports networks and found women in gender "appropriate" sports were more likely to be featured along with those appearing nonathletic and next to a male.

 In Australia, female's sports make up 7% of all sports media coverage, the same as the United Kingdom.
 Similarly, in the United States, nearly 40% of athletes are female, but they own 4% of media coverage.
 In a 2015 study, Billings and Young compared coverage of women's sports on ESPN's Sports Center and Fox Sports 1's Fox Sports Live, in which both TV programs were found to cover women's sports less than 1% of the time.
 In the Nordic welfare states women obtain 10% of routine newspaper or TV sports coverage.
 A 2015 analysis of International sports news websites found the three websites covering the most female athletics dedicated 7% of coverage.